intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 A foreach loop that executes the loop's range [from; to) without any sequence guarantee.
 The region of a foreach is a *spmd region*.

-The loop's range [from; to) is given by the first integer constant and second integer constant, and the trip count is stored in the local identifier.
+The loop's range [from; to) is given by the first integer value and second integer value, and the trip count is stored in the local identifier.
-The integer type of the loop variable is given after the colon.
 The integer type of the loop variable and the loop bounds is given after the colon.
 The default integer type is ``index``.